Lesley Kirkpatrick, CEO

-Science capital is a concept which gives valuable insight into why and how some people participate in and engage with STEM (science, technology, engineering, mathematics) related experiences — and why some do not.
+The term ‘science capital’ isn’t familiar to everyone, but in essence it is a concept which gives valuable insight into why and how some people participate in, and engage with, STEM-related experiences — and why some do not.

-Science capital itself is a measure of your engagement or relationship with science, how much you value it and whether you feel it is ‘for you’ and connected to your life.
+Science capital itself is a measure of your engagement or relationship with science, how much you value it and whether you feel it’s ‘for you’ and connected to your life.

 It highlights the significance of what you know about science, how you think about it, what (science-related activities) you do and who you know in shaping attitudes and feelings about STEM.

 Everyone’s science capital is different.
 It is not fixed, it can change across a lifetime and the more that you engage in positive science experiences, the more potential there is over time, to impact on and grow your own science capital.